Suikerbosrand Nature Reserve

 Where to stay

 A network of 66km of backpacking trails have been established and overnight huts are available on the reserve.
-There are also simply furnished meditation huts.
-Alternately stay at the Protea Hotel adjacent to the reserve, or a B&B in nearby Heidelberg.
+Only four of these hiking huts are currently available.
+These are called Springbok, Blesbok, Eland and Duiker.

 What to eat